Housing & homelessness

 Holding cities and counties accountable

 Governor Newsom has transformed California’s approach to housing and homelessness.
 His Administration has directed billions to address these issues.
 But with more resources comes greater accountability at the local level.
 New regional plans now direct communities to commit to solutions that reduce homelessness.
+The administration also launched the Housing and Homeless Accountability Unit.
+This ensures communities follow the law and do their part in addressing local issues.

 Getting and keeping more people in housing